minkcv/keyframe3d/docs/README.md

 Additional Viewports can be opened from the 'Add Viewport' button in the File pane.
 The drop down menu in the top right is used to change between free camera, the scene cameras, or the key camera.
 When the view is set to a scene camera or the key camera, the view will use the aspect ratio set in the settings.
-When the view is set to key camera, the view will show the scene from the key camera set in the current or closest earlier keyframe.
+When the view is set to key camera, the view will show the scene from the key camera set in the current or closest previous keyframe.
 Right mouse is used to rotate the free camera view.
 Middle mouse is used to pan the free camera.
 Scroll the mouse wheel to zoom the free camera in and out.
 The buttons 'Top', 'Front', 'Side', and 'Iso' set the free camera to a specific angle.